Taitava/obsidian-shellcommands-documentation/Output handling/Output channel - Status bar.md

 The position and available space of the status bar output element depends on how many other things have inserted content in the status bar (e.g. other plugins).
 The *Shell commands* plugin will never replace or remove other content in the status bar.

 ## History
-- #TODO: Add date [0.9.0](): If output is empty, the status bar content is now cleared.
-In earlier versions, old status bar content was not changed if new output was empty.
+- [0.9.0 - 2021-12-18](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#090---2021-12-18): If output is empty, the status bar content is now cleared.
+In earlier versions, old status bar content was not changed if new output was empty. ([#124](https://github.com/Taitava/obsidian-shellcommands/issues/124))
 - [0.6.0 - 2021-10-12](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#060---2021-10-12): The output channel was created. ([#68](https://github.com/Taitava/obsidian-shellcommands/issues/68)).